lxsmnsyc/rx-cancellable/README.md

 ```

 ## Changelogs
+0.3.2
+- Fixed CompositeCancellable not dispatching event listeners when cancelled.
 0.3.0
 - Removed privacy of cancellable states.
 The decision of replacement is due to performance issues with WeakMaps.
 0.2.0